Shahroz192/Langchain-chat-with-anywebsite/README.md

 ## Acknowledgments

 - [Streamlit](https://streamlit.io/) for building the app interface.
-- [Hugging Face](https://huggingface.co/) for providing the language model and embedding services.
+- [Anthropic](https://www.anthropic.com/) for providing the OLLAMA language model.
 - [Langchain](https://github.com/hwchase17/langchain) and [Langchain-community](https://github.com/hwchase17/langchain-community) for providing the tools and utilities for building the app.